bouyio/Cyan-FTC/README.md

 - Of course
 - It is going to get added very soon but, it's still easy to be done in the current state of the library
 - Mecanum drivetrain support soon™
-- Yes, the fact that the measurements and the calculations for the localizers is indeed atrocious but, it's one of my first priorities to fix it

 ## Notes